Towards Autonomous Reinforcement Learning for Real-World Robotic Manipulation with Large Language Models

 Formalizing Rewards

-We evaluated our reward formalization in a 2D simulation that mimics robotic manipulation.
-The agent controls a point on a vertical plane and can grasp and move a rectangular object.
-We tested three tasks: grasp and lift, grasp and slide, and placing.
-Comparing our method, ARCHIE, with GPT-4-generated rewards, we trained agents using 10 different rewards and monitored their success rates.
+We evaluated our reward formalization in simulated environments that mimic the dynamics, observation and action spaces of robotic manipulation.
+We tested four tasks: grasp and lift, grasp and slide, placing and pushing.
+We compared our method, ARCHIE, with rewards generated by the first step of Eureka (with GPT-4).
+We trained agents using 10 different rewards and monitored their success rates.
 Results show that agents trained with ARCHIE consistently completed tasks, while those trained with GPT-4’s unrestricted rewards were less reliable.
 This highlights the effectiveness of our reward formalization in stabilizing policy learning.

 Robotics Tasks